 The first archived edition of the Scotch College creative writing magazine The Raven appeared in 1992, and the last hardcopy edition was published in 2009.
 The magazine’s intention was to celebrate original creative work by Scotch College boys.
 During this timespan The Raven prizes were awarded to works of merit at Speech Nights.
 In 2011 as more creative writing appeared in Reporter, the creative writing prize became the Reporter prize.

 In 2014 The Raven was resurrected in a new electronic form.
-The aim is that in each term there will be one or two editions.
+The aim is that in each term there will be one edition.
 Included in each edition will be a collection of meritous writing – fiction and, hopefully also, some non-fiction writing.
 Works of visual art will also be part of this creative endeavour and the Visual Arts Department will be on the lookout for deserving artwork.

 So, Primary, Middle and Senior School students, if you have some good creative writing (with a maximum word limit of around 1,000 words), send it to Dr Weeda on email@example.com.
 It will be edited and then there’s a good chance that it will be uploaded to The Raven.
 All entries go in the running for the various Reporter prizes.